orbs-network/lean-helix-go/spec/lean-helix-readme.md

 * Syncing is perfromed by the consuming service (e.g. BlockStorage), but its validity is justified on BlockProof being verified by LeanHelix library.
 * The consensus algo doesn't keep PBFT logs of past block_height (erased on commit).
 A sync of the blockchain history is perfromed by block sync.
 * KeyManager holds a mapping between memberID and its (keyType, publicKey).
 MemberID = 0 corresponds to master keys _(e.g. in verifying signature aggregation)_.
+* Block and BlockProof are serialized by the Consumer service.
+* This library is dependent on "consumer service" with several context (height based) provided functionalities, detailed below (which could alter its behaviour).

 ## Archietcture - components and inetrfaces